stonewashedpc/cocktailmaker-ng/README.md

 ## Run with Maven

-Run `mvnw spring-boot:build` to run this project.
+Run `mvnw spring-boot:run` to run this project.

 To build the angular project continuously and push to `target/classes` run `ng build --watch`.